-Nobody wants to think about the end of their life, but it is wise to plan for the future and prepare for any eventuality, especially if you have a family and people who depend on you.
+Nobody wants to think about the end of their life, but it is wise to know about inheritance tax to plan for the future and prepare for any eventuality, especially if you have a family and people who depend on you.
 This is why wills and testaments are such important documents, allowing a person to decide how their wealth, assets, and personal possessions will be distributed in the event of their passing.

 These documents are designed to give you control over all that you own, so it’s very wise to take the time to learn about them and make the right choices; and while many people believe that will planning and estate planning are more or less the same, there are some significant differences between the two, as any estate planning attorney will tell you.